-- Access to FirstClass begins the week before classes begin. - SFU students: Use your SFU computing account ID and your SFU student # to log into FirstClass.
+- Access to FirstClass begins on the first day of classes. - SFU students: Use your SFU computing account ID and your SFU student # to log into FirstClass.
 If you don't have an SFU computing ID, get it online at http://my.sfu.ca. - OU students: Your FirstClass ID and password is your OU student number.